About the Program

-ENGLISH C107, any Shakespeare course, or a course outside of the department that does not include a substantial amount of literature in English may not be used to fulfill this requirement.
+ENGLISH 107, any Shakespeare course, or a course outside of the department that does not include a substantial amount of literature in English may not be used to fulfill this requirement.

 Certain designated sections of ENGLISH 190 or other courses may satisfy this requirement if designated as such by the instructor.
 Please consult the department's announcement of classes for current offerings.

 Two of the six elective courses may be taken Pass/No Pass.
-This includes ENGLISH 98, ENGLISH 99, ENGLISH 198, and ENGLISH 199.
+This includes ENGLISH 98, ENGLISH 98BC, ENGLISH 99, ENGLISH 198, ENGLISH 198BC, and ENGLISH 199.
 Students may use up to 4 units of these independent study courses to satisfy the elective requirements.

-- Summer Session Courses: Two 3-unit Summer Session courses taken at UC Berkeley may be counted toward the major, one of which must be taken through the English department.
+- Summer Session Courses: Two 4-unit Summer Session courses taken at UC Berkeley may be counted toward the major, one of which must be taken through the English department.
 One of these courses may be taken at another institution with approval.
 This includes courses taken through Education Abroad Programs.
-Courses taken through the English department at UC Berkeley during summer session do not require major adviser approval.
+Courses taken through the English department at UC Berkeley during Summer Sessions do not require major advisor approval.
 For courses taken elsewhere (or outside the major, see below), students must petition for approval by providing documentation, including a course syllabus and a transcript showing the completion of the course.
 A course taken elsewhere during the summer may only satisfy an elective for the major.

 - Courses taken outside the department: With the approval of a major adviser, students may count up to two upper division courses in departments other than English for the major.
 Only one such course may be taken during the summer.
 Students will submit a Petition for Approval of a Course Taken Outside the Department to a major adviser.
-This form can be found in the racks outside the English department office, 319 Wheeler Hall.
+This form can be found at the front desk in 319 Wheeler Hall.
 The student's request for course approval will include a course syllabus and a compelling intellectual rationale, one that explains how the student's work for the English major will be enriched through the inclusion of the particular outside course the student wishes to include.
 There is no preapproved list of courses.
 For possible courses outside English, consult the listings for anthropology, Celtic studies, comparative literature, ethnic studies, history, linguistics, philosophy, rhetoric, women's studies, etc.